What is Gauge? Gauge is simply a measure of the number of stitches and the number of rows in a certain distance (most often over 4 inches or 10 cm) .

 Everyone crochets and knits a little differently, some tightly, some loosely.
 This can result in gauge differing vastly from one person to another, even if they are using the same exact same yarn and identical hook or needle.

 Checking your Gauge Swatch: To check the stitch gauge, most often your pattern will require you to measure the number of stitches in 4 inches.
 Take your ruler or measuring tape and count across, how many stitches there are within 4 inches.
 Make sure to line your ruler up at the beginning of the stitch.
-As you can see in the example photo, there are 14 stitches in 4 inches (as indicated by the yellow dashes).
+As you can see in the example photo, there are 14 stitches in 4 inches.

-Row Gauge is usually measured by the number of rows in 4 inches.
-In the example photo below, there are 9 rows of half double crochet's in 4 inches ( as indicated by the yellow dashes ).
+Row Gauge is also usually measured by the number of rows in 4 inches.
+In the example photo below, there are 11 rows of half double crochet's in 4 inches.